masc-hoa/governing-documents/README.md

 (9) “Unit Owners Association” or “Association” means the unincorporated, non-profit association of all the unit owners owning condominium units in the Condominium.

-## ARTICLE 2 - Unit Owners Association
+## Article 2 - Unit Owners Association

 ### Section 2.1. **Composition**.